Skip to main content

 Conditions

-• Have completed at least the 1st year of a Bachelor's degree or a DUT.
+• Have completed at least the 1st year of a Bachelor's degree or a DUT

-• Complete the planned programme at Université Gustave Eiffel and not have an AJAC (Deferred and Authorised to Continue) status in the year of departure.
+• Complete the programme planned at Université Gustave Eiffel and not have an AJAC (Deferred and Authorised to Continue) status in the year of departure

-• No nationality requirement since 2009-2010
+• No nationality requirement

 Destinations